 Even state-of-the-art industrial plants need facelifts from time to time.
 That's where Foster Wheeler comes in.
 The international engineering and construction contractor designs, builds, and upgrades industrial processing facilities and manufactures power equipment through its two business units: Global Engineering & Construction (E&C) and Global Power.
 The E&C Group (more than 80% of revenues) serves companies in the oil and gas, chemical, pharmaceutical, and biotechnology markets.
 Its Global Power arm supplies combustion and steam generation equipment for energy and industrial clients.
 Foster Wheeler also offers construction management, environmental remediation services, and waste-to-energy conversion.

 As reflected in its sales figures, Foster Wheeler has an international bent.
-Asia, Australasia, and Europe make up about 75% of sales.
-It is involved in large gas projects from Saudi Arabia to the Philippines.
+Asia, Australasia, and Europe make up about two-thirds of sales.
+It also is involved in large gas projects from Saudi Arabia to the Philippines.
 The company operates from offices in about 25 countries around the world in places such as Singapore, Turkey, Chile, France, India, Italy, England, China, and South Africa.
-Foster Wheeler is focusing on geographic expansion and service diversification in high growth markets such as Brazil and China.
+Foster Wheeler is focusing on geographic expansion and service diversification in high growth markets such South America and China.